 Property, plant and equipment are depreciated on a straight line basis over their estimated useful lives.
-Management estimated the useful lives of property, plant and equipment to be within 3 to 52 years and reviews the useful lives of depreciable assets at end of each reporting period.
-At 31 March 2019, management assesses that the useful lives represent the expected utility of the assets to the Group and the Company.
-The carrying amounts are analysed in Note 4 to the financial statements.
+Management estimated the useful lives of property, plant and equipment to be within 3 to 50 years and reviews the useful lives of depreciable assets at end of each reporting period.
+At 31 March 2020, management assesses that the useful lives represent the expected utility of the assets to the Group and the Company.
 Actual results, however, may vary due to change in the expected level of usage and technological developments, which resulting the adjustment to the Group's and the Company's assets.